Starting HP: 1/3 of Con

 Leather jacket, sunglasses, cigarettes, brass knuckles (Balanced) or javelin (Quick, Thrown)

 I have not included pre-determined Saving Throws for this class, because I have recently decided to switch to "Under or Equal" Saves.

 Simply put, if I have to roll a DEX Save and I have a DEX of 15, I need to roll a 15 or less.
 If I do, I succeed.
 If I roll higher than 15 though, I fail.

 Rage: As a free action, you can fly into a murderous rage where you are consumed by the desire to make everything alive around you to stop doing that.
 While in a Rage you can accumulate Rage Counters.
 Rage Counters are acquired by hitting an enemy, which grants you 1 Rage Counter.
 If you hit an ally with an attack, either purposefully or accidentally, you lose one Rage counter.
-For each Rage Counter you have, you gain a +1 damage bonus and lose 1 point of armor.
-Ex: Your Chain Shirt (Blunt 1d6) becomes (Blunt 1d6-1) when you have 1 Rage Counter.
+For each Rage Counter you have, you gain a +1 to your Atk bonus and do +1 damage.
+Enemies meanwhile gain a bonus equal to the number of Rage Counters you have to hit you.